usaid-cs/yesterday-i-learned/java.md

 ## Packages, imports, and ecosystem

 - `from a import b as c` [is impossible](http://stackoverflow.com/q/2447880/1558430).
 Classes must be imported with their own names.
+- There is no such thing as a [nested package](https://stackoverflow.com/questions/26509219/nested-packages-in-java), but there is such a thing as a subpackage (`foo.bar`).
+The package name can also be [anything you like, regardless of where you place the file itself](https://stackoverflow.com/a/8395934/1558430), so you can throw files wherever you like :) (and get fired)
 - If maven is used, `pom.xml` decides what is compiled along as dependencies.
 - `sourceCompatibility` is which version of Java you wrote your code in. `targetCompatibility` is the VM version that your app should run in.
 For some reason, you can set your source code's Java version to be different from the version of bytecode that it generates, to be different from the JDK compiling it.
 For example [here](https://stackoverflow.com/a/22326989/1558430), you can write Java 1.5 code, compile with JDK 1.6, but it won't run in a Java 1.5 VM.
 Make sure your source version and JDK versions match at least.
 - Spring is a dependency injection framework.